mustang-gan/mustang/mustang/README.md

 ##### Option 3: Docker with GPU support
-The most simple workaround for the limitations stated above (especially the first one) is to manually run the docker containers manually (not as swarm services):
+The most simple workaround for the limitations stated above (especially the first one) is to manually run the docker containers manually (not as swarm services).
+This additionally changes the configuration un the `general.yml` file.

 1. Use the command described in the first point of the section above to create a swarm and an overlay network.
-This is needed to establish communication between containers on multiple machines.
+This is needed to establish communication between containers on multiple machines (steps 1, 2, and 3).

-2. Login to Docker Hub (or manually build the image), also described above.
+2. Manually build the container in any cliaent node by executing:
+    ```
+    docker build -t lipizzaner2018/lipizzaner .
+    ```

-5. Run the Lipizzaner clients.
+3. Run the Lipizzaner clients.

     *Execute the following command multiple times on each machine, e.g. 5 times each on 5 machines for 25 Lipizzaner clients:*